Assess AI Readiness for

 Data silos are the #1 blocker

-Nearly every portfolio company has its critical data split across three or more systems that don't talk to each other.
-Finance in one place, operations in another, customer data somewhere else.
-AI needs connected data to produce anything useful.
-Until you fix the plumbing, the AI conversation is premature.
+Almost every portfolio company has critical data split across three or more systems that don't talk to each other.
+Finance in one place.
+Operations in another.
+Customer data somewhere else.
+AI needs connected data to do anything useful.
+Fix the plumbing first.

-Individual employees are already using ChatGPT, Copilot, and other tools.
-But there's no coordination, no governance, and no measurement.
-This isn't an AI strategy.
+Employees are already using ChatGPT, Copilot, and other tools.
+Nobody's coordinating.
+Nobody's measuring.
+That's not a strategy.
 It's shadow AI.
-And it means sensitive company data is flowing into tools nobody is tracking.
+And sensitive company data is flowing into tools nobody is tracking.

 Teams overestimate their data quality

 Management says "our data is good."
 Then you look at it.
-Duplicate records, inconsistent formats, missing fields, manually entered data with error rates above 5%.
-Good data to a human is not the same as good data to an AI system.
+Duplicates, inconsistent formats, missing fields, hand-entered data with error rates above 5%.
+Good data to a human isn't the same as good data to an AI system.

 Compliance gaps nobody has flagged

-PE-backed companies often lack formal data governance policies.
-When you introduce AI, this becomes an immediate risk.
+Most PE-backed companies don't have formal data governance.
+Introduce AI and that becomes an immediate risk.
 Customer data, employee data, financial records.
 AI touches all of it.
-If governance isn't in place before deployment, you're building on a liability.
+Without governance in place, you're building on a liability.

 The C-suite says yes.
 Middle management is cautious.
-The people who actually need to use the tools every day are worried about their jobs.
+The people who actually have to use the tools worry about their jobs.
 This is the gap that kills AI projects.
 You can build the best system in the world.
 If nobody uses it, it's worthless.

 How to Prioritize Which Companies Go First

-You don't transform the whole portfolio at once.
-You pick the right starting points and build momentum from there.
+You don't change the whole portfolio at once.
+Pick the right starting points and build from there.

 Start where the ROI is highest

-Look for companies with repetitive, data-heavy processes that are already costing you time and money.
-Deal screening, financial reporting, customer analysis.
-If a company processes thousands of documents per quarter by hand, that's your first candidate.
-The math is obvious and the payback period is short.
+Look for companies with repetitive, data-heavy work that already costs time and money.
+Deal screening.
+Financial reporting.
+Customer analysis.
+If a company processes thousands of documents a quarter by hand, that's your first candidate.
+The math is obvious and the payback is fast.

 Pick companies with receptive leadership

-A CEO who's genuinely curious about AI and willing to sponsor the change is worth more than perfect data infrastructure.
+A CEO who's curious about AI and willing to sponsor the change is worth more than perfect data.
 You can fix data.
 You can't fix a leadership team that thinks AI is a fad.
-The companies with engaged, forward-looking management teams will adopt faster and generate results sooner.
+Engaged management teams adopt faster and get results sooner.

 Favor companies with clean-enough data

 You don't need perfect data.
-You need good-enough data in the areas that matter.
-A company with solid financial records but messy CRM data can still get enormous value from AI-powered financial analysis.
-Match the use case to the data that's already in decent shape.
+You need good-enough data where it matters.
+A company with solid financials but messy CRM records can still get huge value from AI-powered financial analysis.
+Match the use case to the data that's already clean.

 Use early wins to build the playbook

-Your first AI deployment should produce a result that makes the rest of the portfolio pay attention.
-When one company cuts reporting time by 70%, the other portfolio company CEOs start asking questions.
-That's how you build organic demand instead of forcing adoption top-down.
+Your first AI deployment should produce a result that gets the rest of the portfolio to pay attention.
+When one company cuts reporting time by 70%, other portfolio CEOs start asking questions.
+That's how you build demand organically instead of forcing it top-down.

-"The biggest gap I see across PE portfolios isn't technical.
+"The biggest gap across PE portfolios isn't technical.
 It's the distance between how ready a management team thinks they are and how ready they actually are.
-Every company I assess believes their data is 'pretty good.'
+Every company I assess says their data is 'pretty good.'
 Then we look at it together.
-That moment of honest evaluation is where real AI strategy begins."
+That moment of honest evaluation is where real AI strategy starts."

 "Only 10% of companies generate significant financial value from AI.
 The gap between AI leaders and laggards is growing, driven primarily by differences in organizational readiness, not technology investment."